abdullahfsm/multiclass-scheduler/README.md

 * **serverPort** port on which server will listen
 * **serverInterface** device name corrosponding to the serverIP.
 This is used for setting up rates
 * **sequencerIP** IP address of sequencer.
 Note that it is assumed the sequencer is reachable from the machine calling this script
-* **sequencerPort** Port on which sequencer will listen
+* **sequencerPort** port on which sequencer will listen
 * **thresholds** comma seperated list of class thresholds.
 For a list of thresholds for different workloads for 2D's policy, see ./setup/class_description.tr
 * **ratios** comma seperated list of class ratios.
-For a list of thresholds for different workloads for 2D's policy, see ./setup/class_description.tr
+For a list of ratios for different workloads for 2D's policy, see ./setup/class_description.tr

 After the setup_config.tr file has been correctly modified, run ```python setup.py```.
 You can see the executables in the ./bin folder and the client configuration file in the ./conf folder.